weiserlab/ambuj/index.md

 ## Interests
 We are interested in wireless embedded systems.
 We like to engineer large-scale systems, at the intersection of electronics, communication and computer science.
 We are involved in three directions;  [ExaHal], [STICORS] and [Beyond RF].

-We arefortunate to work alongside an incredible group of students.
+We work alongside an incredible group of talented students.
 We thrive in a diverse, inclusive environment that cherishes diversity of perspectives and ensures equal opportunity.
 Previous and current group members represent **eleven** nationalities, including transfeminine non-binary individuals.

 ## Mentorship